Atlantic pygmy octopus

-The Atlantic pygmy octopus (Octopus joubini), also known as the small-egg Caribbean pygmy octopus, is a small octopus species in the order Octopoda.
+The Atlantic pygmy octopus (Octopus joubini), also known as the small-egg Caribbean pygmy octopus, is a small species of octopus in the order Octopoda.
 Fully grown, this cephalopod reaches a mantle length of 4.5 cm with arms up to 9 cm long.
 They are known for being intelligent creatures with keen senses, particularly good sight.

 O. joubini often seeks shelter from predators in empty clamshells, cans or small openings, pulling the opening closed with its arms, combining sand and gravel to form a lid.
 It employs the two defensive mechanisms typical of all octopuses: ink sacs and camouflage.
 All Cephalopods have chromatophores, special pigmented and light reflecting cells on their skin which allows them to change colour and texture quickly.

 They are found in the Atlantic Ocean, particularly in the tropical waters of the Caribbean and the Gulf of Mexico.
 The first holotype was collected in 1929 by Guy Coburn Robson and became a key factor in distinguishing between O. joubini and the closely related Octopus mercatoris (or in some cases, an unidentified species referred to as Octopus sp.
 X).
 Much of the information about O. joubini was obtained through laboratory studies of captive specimens and what little is known about their behavior in a natural environment is inferential.

 Physical characteristics

 O. joubini is red-orange in color which is caused by pigmented cells called chromatophores that are common in many animals.
 Compared to other species of octopus, the O. joubini color patterning is relatively less complex.
 They are capable of becoming a dark, light, or intermediate shade ranging from brown to orange.
 As hatchlings, their chromatophores can also appear yellow.

 Though research is limited, some studies suggest that O. joubini have a complex system of sensory cells along their lip that serve a chemotactic function.
 These cells are highly ciliated and contain high concentrations of sensory neurons, some of which are thought to act as mechanoreceptors, and some as chemoreceptors.
-These neurons are likely chemoreceptors, considering the species’ benthic lifestyle and the advantages that come with chemotactic sensitivity.
+These neurons are likely chemoreceptors, considering the species' benthic lifestyle and the advantages that come with chemotactic sensitivity.